-Volunteer applications for Summer 2017, click here.
+Volunteer applications for Summer 2018 will be available soon!

 Volunteer Staff Minimum Qualifications: